joelekstrom/terminal-mines/README.md

 before running `make install`.

 ## Uninstall
-To completely remove terminal mines, run `make uninstall`.
+To completely remove terminal mines (if you compiled it yourself), run `make uninstall` in the source folder.